bong33kr63-ux/england-lte-5g-signal-prediction/DATA.md

 └── dataset25_final.csv
 ```

-These files contain 4,985 grid cells.
+These files contain 4,985 grid cells with at least one LTE or 5G NR label.
 Dataset25 contains the complete set of 35 predictors used in the final modelling experiments.

 The processed files support the following notebooks: